 To determine public locale is more difficult.
 Visitors usually access web content as anonymous users.
 Magnolia then has to rely on indirect means that point to the preferred locale of a visitor.

 The AdminCentral locale primarily defines the language of User interface labels which the AdminCentral user wants to interact in with the AdminCentral.
 This concerns, for example, the language of labels in the Action bar (English on the left, Korean on the right):

-An incomplete localization of a UI element may result in displaying a label in the fallback language, as shown below in the case the Copy page and Paste page actions:
+An incomplete localization of a UI element may result in displaying a label in the fallback language, as shown above in the case the Add page, Preview page, Copy page and some other actions.

 When logged-in in the AdminCentral, its users may set their language locale parameter via the Language field in the Edit user profile dialog.
 The setting will be reflected in the names of action menus, actions, buttons and labels throughout the AdminCentral provided the locale is one of the available system languages or it will fallback to English, the default fallback language (see also the configuration of available system languages and fallback language configuration).